joddude/obsidian-tasks-template/README.md

 - File 'start' used as startpage with next tasks and links to other interested files.
 - File 'inbox' used for quick notes and tasks which will later be moved to other files, usually it is empty.
 - Sections 'NOW' and 'NEXT' dont show tasks without any date.
 - Tasks with due date appear on 'NOW' section a week before the date.
-Tasks with other dates on the same day.
+Tasks with other dates at it day.
 Same rules for shopping lists.
 - Tasks with due date appear on 'NEXT' section one month before the date.
 Tasks with other dates - two weeks before the date.
 - Sections 'NOW' and 'NEXT' not show all tasks from 'work' folder, only tasks from files with 'tasks' in filename.